 At higher altitudes the impact of one RLAN transmitter on the receiving BDA2GC AS is negligible due to the low e.i.r.p. of the outdoor RLAN device.
 This is also the case for larger distances between the outdoor RLAN device and the AS, even at lower altitudes.

 The main problem arises due to the high number of outdoor RLAN devices leading to an aggregation of interference signals at the receiving DA2GC AS.
 Taking into account a density of 50 outdoor RLAN devices / km2, there are about 15700 outdoor RLAN devices visible in the range of about 10 km around the receiving DA2GC AS.
 Even by assuming that these RLAN devices are partly operated on different channels and not during the same time, a sufficient high number of RLAN devices will remain to interfere the reception at the DA2GC AS.
 This is the case for AS at 3 000 m as well as at 10 000 m.
-Capacity estimations for BDA2GC based on LTE when aggregated interference of RLANs occurs can be found inANNEX 1..
+Capacity estimations for BDA2GC based on LTE when aggregated interference of RLANs occurs can be found inANNEX 1:.